Service Systems Strengthening and Social Accountability Approach (4SA)

 4SA building blocks

-1. People and skills: Service users/citizens and duty bearers have the knowledge, skills, and capacities to demand and deliver quality, equitable, and accountable services.
+1. People and skills: People and those responsible for services have the knowledge and skills to demand and provide equal, high-quality, and accountable services.

-2. Information, negotiation, and accountability: Inclusive spaces for citizens and power holders to dialogue, give feedback, and negotiate, and to collectively plan and be held accountable, based on equitable access to relevant information and analysis.
+2. Information, negotiation, and accountability: Equal opportunities for citizens and those in authority to discuss, give feedback, and negotiate, and to collectively plan and be held accountable, based on equal access to relevant information and analysis.

-3. Institutional leadership, governance, and coordination: Institutions have the policy, regulatory and legislative frameworks; clarity of mandates; coordination and communication mechanisms in place to embed and scale gender-transformative approaches that deliver quality, equitable, and accountable services for all.
+3. Institutional leadership, governance, and coordination: Institutions have policy, regulatory and legislative frameworks; clarity of mandates; and coordination and communication mechanisms in place to embed and expand approaches that advance women and girls delivering equal, high-quality, and accountable services for all.

-4. Service delivery, infrastructure, and resources: Institutions have service delivery models, infrastructure and technology, quality standards, natural resource and asset management, mediation, and protection mechanisms in place to deliver quality, equitable, and accountable services and rights for all.
+4. Service delivery, infrastructure, and resources: Institutions have service delivery models, infrastructure and technology, quality standards, natural resource and asset management, mediation, and protection mechanisms in place to deliver equal, high-quality, accountable services and rights for all.

-5. Planning and financing: Institutional strategic planning, (gender) budgeting, and financing mechanisms deliver quality, equitable, and accountable services for all.
+5. Planning and financing: Institutional strategic planning, budgeting (to support women and girls), and financing mechanisms deliver equal, high-quality, accountable services for all.

 6. Community and social norms: Social norms at the household and community level support active participation in public life for all and promote social and political incentives to serve and be accountable to the rights of all.